 Lucy Bell and Documental Theatre have had a busy year creating the PROPS series of radio dramas for the Audio Content Fund.
 The series dramatises the emotional labour of carers of all stripes and has just been nominated for an Offie (listen here).
 For the series, Lucy wrote MERMAN, a surreal and watery story about a submariner’s husband pining for his wife.
 All six plays were directed by award-winning director Sarah Meadows, kept on track by formidable local producer Naomi Turner, and sound designed by Wardrobe Theatre Associate Jack Drewry, with lush music from Ben Kwasi Burrell (Small Island at National Theatre).

-Documental were delighted when Audio Content Fund commissioned them a second time this summer to produce Would Like to Meet, a documentary series about the challenges of dating with a disability, authored by Ngozi Ugochukwu.
+More recently, Documental where commissioned by the Audio Content Fund to produce Would Like to Meet, a documentary series about the challenges of dating with a disability, authored by Ngozi Ugochukwu.

 They also created a three audio plays which interrogated life in Devon, collectively titled Ties That Bind.

 In 2023, Lucy returned to our Northcott Futures programme to lead a workshop on Writing and Dramaturgy.Read About & Listen To Ties That Bind Northcott Futures 2023